rrra/www/content/post/2018/july-meeting-cancellations.md

 categories = [ "Membership" ]
 tags = []
 +++
-The July Club (*i.e. business*) and ARES meetings were cancelled by a [motion passed at the May Club Meeting]({{< relref "/post/2018/may-minutes.md#july-meeting-cancellation" >}}).
+The July Club (*i.e. business*) and ARES meetings were canceled by a [motion passed at the May Club Meeting]({{< relref "/post/2018/may-minutes.md#july-meeting-cancellation" >}}).

 Our normal meeting schedule resumes with the